Create and manage DuckDB sessions for interactive SQL-based data analysis in EMR Serverless Spark.

 Network Connection

-If your DuckDB job needs to access data sources or external services within a Virtual Private Cloud (VPC), you must configure a network connection.
-Select the name of an existing network connection from the drop-down list.
-For more information, see Add Network Connection.
+Required if your DuckDB job accesses data sources or services in a VPC.
+Select an existing network connection from the drop-down list.

 Cores